A world-class institute of changemakers in the deaf and signing community.

 Woodall said the students loved working on these projects, felt empowered, and made new friends and acquaintances.

 “This event was created mostly to empower the students early, to speak out for these issues rather than waiting until they are upperclassmen,” said Woodall.
-“I hope we are able to do this every semester, or on an annual basis, as it is truly beneficial for the students as well as the campus community.”
+“I hope we can do this every semester, or on an annual basis, as it is truly beneficial for the students as well as the campus community.”